 If colvarsTrajFrequency is defined, the total force on this colvar (i.e. the projection of all atomic total forces onto this colvar - see equation (24) in section 6.3) are written to the trajectory file under the label "fs<name>".
 For extended Lagrangian colvars, the "total force" felt by the extended degree of freedom is simply the force from the harmonic spring.
 Note: not all components support this option.
-The physical unit for this force is kcal/mol/(colvar unit).
+The physical unit for this force is kJ/mol/(colvar unit).

-• outputAppliedForce - Output an applied force trajectory for this colvar are written to the trajectory under the label "fa<name>".
+outputAppliedForce - Output an applied force trajectory for this colvar

+If colvarsTrajFrequency is defined, the total force applied on this colvar by Colvars biases are written to the trajectory under the label "fa<name>".
 For extended Lagrangian colvars, this force is actually applied to the extended degree of freedom rather than the geometric colvar itself.
-The physical unit for this force is kcal/mol/(colvar unit).
+The physical unit for this force is kJ/mol/(colvar unit).